Elliott Dawes, University Director, CUNY Black Male Initiative

 McDonald-Ian James, Office of the Vice Chancellor for Student Affairs Liaison, CUNY Black Male Initiative

-McDonald-Ian James is the Office of the Vice Chancellor for Student Affairs Liaison to The City University of New York Black Male Initiative (CUNY BMI) and the University Coordinator for Student Grievances and Inquires in the Office of Student Affairs.
+McDonald-Ian James is the Office of the Vice Chancellor for Student Affairs Liaison to The City University of New York Black Male Initiative (CUNY BMI) and the Executive Assistant to the Vice Chancellor for Student Affairs.
 He earned an A.A. degree from Medgar Evers College/CUNY and a B.A. in Psychology and Political Science from the CUNY BA Program in 2004.
-James later earned a M.A. in International Relations from The City College of New York/CUNY in 2006.
+James later earned a M.A. in International Relations from The City College of New York/CUNY.
+James received an advance certificate in Immigration Law from the School of Professional Studies/CUNY in 2008.
+He also completed the Institute of Education Management at Harvard Graduate School of Education and the American College Personnel Association Management Institute.
 As a student, James was involved in a number of activities that would have overwhelmed someone without his time management and organizational skills.
 At Medgar Evers College, James was Associate Editor of the student newspaper Adafi, a member of the College's chapter of the American Black Social Workers, and a student leader in the Male Development and Empowerment Center (MDEC).
 He also served as a student representative on the planning and budgetary committees for Medgar Evers College's Department of Social and Behavioral Sciences, the campus Library and Information Services.
 James assisted his fellow students at Medgar Evers College as an English tutor and invested in the next generation of college students by serving as an after-school program mentor at a high school in Crown Heights, Brooklyn.
 He represented Medgar Evers College at the 3rd annual Thurgood Marshall Scholarship Fund leadership conference as well as at a Congressional Black Caucus conference on The State of the African American Male.
 In 2003, James was a recipient of the Hawks International Youth Organization's "Project Under-Wing" Scholarship and the Diego Hidalgo Scholarship, both designed to assist students studying Political Science.
 Additionally, he received the Harriet Brows scholarship for social change and the Thomas W. Smith academic scholarship.
 In 2004, James served as an congressional intern in the office of United States Representative Major Owens.
-James’ email address is: Ian.James@mail.cuny.edu.
+James’ email address is: Ian.James@cuny.edu.

 SAVE THE DATE!!!